EU says outcome of French reforms uncertain, more needed

 France introduced a tax rebate for competitiveness and employment in 2014 and cut social security contributions for 2015, but the Commission was not impressed.

-"Overall, the impact of these labour cost reductions is uncertain, especially in terms of the size and timing of the impact on competitiveness but also as regards their effect on employment," it said.
+"Overall, the impact of these labor cost reductions is uncertain, especially in terms of the size and timing of the impact on competitiveness but also as regards their effect on employment," it said.

 "For a number of reforms, it is premature to assess progress made so far, as the exact content of the measures is still under consideration or in the process of adoption, implying that outcomes remain uncertain," it said.